carterwsmith/polyarb/README.md

 ### Usage
 For placing wagers when games are live: `python src/sandbox.py`

+- You must activate a VPN extension on the Chrome debug browser before running the script
+- The headless Chrome (for sportsbook odds) must run without the VPN, which it does automatically on Mac, not sure if this applies to other platforms

-For scraping game outcomes (day after games): `python src/games.py`
+For scraping game outcomes: `python src/games.py`

+- Run this the day after games are complete.

 For analyzing results: `python src/analysis.py`